 -GF updated on the Ensact conference and asked all members to use their networks in order to promote the conference.
 HE also referred to the obstacles in working with Council of Europe.
 These are mostly related to the increased workload of CoE officers.

-- (A) had been invited as an expert to participate in a conference on Social Work Education in France.
+- (AC) had been invited as an expert to participate in a conference on Social Work Education in France.
 She informed the EC members about ongoing education reform process, which involves some competition with other fields (e.g. sociologists).
 She suggested that the EASSW needs to support social work colleagues in France by collecting and disseminating information about the scope and delivery of social work education in other European countries.

 - (SL) informed the EC members that she is in touch with colleagues from the middle east in order to facilitate a round table a during the ENSACT conference which would examine aspects of membership in regional committees located in conflict areas.
 All members accepted the proposal.